Roma Trastevere railway station

 Roma Trastevere railway station (Stazione di Roma Trastevere) is a major railway station serving the city and comune of Rome, Italy.
-Opened in 1911, it forms part of the Pisa–Livorno–Rome, Rome–Capranica–Viterbo and Rome–Fiumicino railways.
+Opened in 1911, it forms part of the Pisa–Livorno–Rome, Rome–Fiumicino railways (FL1), Rome-Viterbo (FL3) and Rome-Civitavecchia (FL5).

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 However, the commercial area of the passenger building is managed by Centostazioni.
 Train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 Location

 Roma Trastevere railway station is situated at Piazza Flavio Biondo, southwest of the city centre.
 It is at the southern end of the Trastevere district, close to the districts of Marconi and Portuense.

 History

 The original Roma Trastevere railway station was more centrally located, at Piazza Ippolito Nievo.
 That station replaced the Roma Porta Portese railway station, which had been opened on 24 April 1859, upon the inauguration of the Rome–Civitavecchia section of the Pisa–Livorno–Rome railway.

 The present station was opened on 1 May 1911, together with minor deviations of both the Pisa–Livorno–Rome railway and the Rome–Capranica–Viterbo railway.
 The old station continued to operate until 1950 as a goods yard and rolling stock workshop.
 Its site is now occupied by the FS Experimental Institute.

 In recent years, the present station has been the subject of renovations and improvements commissioned by Centostazioni.